-Legal Standard When an unlawful search and seizure occurs, only persons with standing" may take advantage of the exclusionary rule.
-Generally, tanding exists based on the following factors: ☐ The defendant has a property interest in the thing seized or the place searched; ☐ He has a right to exclude others from the thing seized or the place searched; ☐ He exhibited a subjective expectation that the item would remain free from governmental intrusion; and ☐ He took normal precautions to maintain privacy in the item.
+or the place searched; He has a right to exclude others from the thing seized the place searched; He exhibited a subjective expectation that the item wou remain free from governmental intrusion; and Legal Standard When an unlawful search and seizure occurs, only persons with standing" may take advantage of the exclusionary rule.
+Generally, standing exists based on the following factors: the place searched; He exhibited a subjective expectation that the item wou remain free from governmental intrusion; and The defendant has a property interest in the thing seized or the place searched; remain free from governmental intrusion; and He has a right to exclude others from the thing seized or the place searched; He took normal precautions to maintain privacy in the item He exhibited a subjective expectation that the item would remain free from governmental intrusion; and The took normal procautions to maintain privacy in the item ☐ He took normal precautions to maintain privacy in the item.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.